 In 1991, Paul Littmann, Jr., decided that affordable housing developers needed quality construction services and he could provide it.
-Littmann founded michigan state university dating siteon that vision.
+Littmann founded Southway Builders, Inc. on that vision.
 More than 25 years later, the construction management firm built on integrity continues to serve the affordable housing market, with multifamily construction still making up more than half of the firm’s revenue stream.

 In every year of the firm’s existence, Southway has been named on development applications to the State of Maryland for low-income housing tax credit funding.
 With a staff of 68 full-time professionals, Southway, headquartered in Baltimore’s Locust Point neighborhood, currently has more than $100 million of work in progress and another $125 million plus in backlog.
 Recent completed multifamily and mixed-use construction includes Remington Row, Wyman House, and City Arts II.

 In addition to affordable housing projects, Southway has grown its market-rate portfolio to include several mixed-use projects.
 Commercial construction projects make up the other half of Southway’s revenue stream.
 While Southway’s geographic reach is the greater Baltimore-Washington metropolitan area, the firm’s expertise focuses on urban-centered redevelopment efforts, a majority of which involve rehabilitation of historic buildings.
 Recent commercial construction and historic renovation projects include Planit headquarters, Mission BBQ, Green Street Academy, Chesapeake Shakespeare Theater and Centre at 10 E. North Ave.